-As a member - since 2014 - of the "Italian Stewardship Principles" for the exercise of administrative and voting rights in listed companies defined by Assogestioni, the Company pays particular attention to the policies implemented by issuers, encouraging discussions with companies in which it invests.
+As a member - since 2014 - of the "Italian Stewardship Principles" for the exercise of administrative and voting rights in listed companies defined by Assogestion, the Company pays particular attention to the policies implemented by the issuers, stimulating comparison with the companies in which it invests.

-The Principles defined by Assogestioni are aligned with those outlined in the 'Stewardship Code' promoted by the European Fund and Asset Management Association (EFAMA), in which Assogestioni participates and of which Eurizon Capital SGR is also a member, in order to promote, at European level, the development of good corporate governance practices.
+The principles defined by Assogestioni are aligned with those outlined in the 'Stewardship Code' promoted by the European Fund and Asset Management Association (EFAMA), in which Assogestioni participates and of which Eurizon Capital is also a member, in order to promote, at European level, the development of good corporate governance practices.